SkyTemple/skytemple-files/skytemple_files/compression_container/atupx/README.rst

-AT3PX File Format
+ATUPX File Format
 =================

-The AT3PX container is a format very similar to AT4PX, the only difference is that the decompressed data field is omitted, which free 2 bytes as opposed to AT4PX.

-Its not unusual to find AT3PX containers wrapped itself by a SIR0_ container.
+The ATUPX container is a custom format.

-Its content is compressed using a custom compression format dubbed `PX`_ Compression for the lack of a better name.
+Its content is compressed using a custom compression format dubbed `Custom999`_ Compression.
+This compression format is a modified version of the AT6P container compression format used in 999.
+Changes made to the original algorithm are documented in the code.
+This isn't natively supported by the game, but can be added via asm patching.

 Usage
 -----
-Use the class ``At3pxHandler`` of the ``handler`` module, to open and save models from binary data.
+Use the class ``AtupxHandler`` of the ``handler`` module, to open and save models from binary data.
 The model that the handler returns is in the module ``model``.